STF1998/Desk20/report/UXDesign.md

 ### Paper prototyping

 Based on initial conversations with friends, family, and peers, we began drawing up some initial ideas of how we envisaged the application looking and working.
 We created a user walkthrough of our initial idea and created a Lucidchart to represent what users would see flow through the app with specific attributes associated with different pages/pop-ups.
-After creating come Lucidchart’s, Hugh made a short video with a final paper prototype of Flocus.
+After creating some Lucidchart’s, Hugh made a short video with a paper prototype of Flocus.

 See the video below representing our paper prototyping with a digital twist: